 Has James Metzger produced anything?

-No. I am a layman and elder who digests scholarly works for fun.
-I especially enjoy the research on 2TJ apocalyptic texts as well as the historical Jesus, which is why I attempt to bring the opinions of scholarship to those within both the FP and partial-preterist camps.
-I have no Latin, Greek, Hebrew, Syriac, Aramaic, or other Semitic language training, and digest knowledge solely through English-language books and lectures available online.
+No. I am a layman who digests scholarly works for fun.
+I especially enjoy the research on 2TJ apocalyptic texts as well as the historical Jesus, which is why I attempt to bring the findings of scholarship to those within both the FP and partial-preterist camps.
+I have no Latin, Greek, Hebrew, Syriac, Aramaic, or other Semitic language training, and digest knowledge solely through English-language books and lectures.
 I am only qualified to speak at all where I accurately reflect the work of (especially modern) published scholars.
 My personal opinions are worth nothing on an academic scale, but hopefully I properly reflect those who are respected within scholarship.
 I disagree strongly with both the FP and ('modern') partial preterist perspectives in favor of scholarly consensus.

 Why should I be interested in Bryan E. Lewis, again?

 Lewis would be the first FP scholar, assuming he completes his academic work at a reputable school while maintaining the fundamentalist perspective of FP.
 Those who have been most influential within the FP movement are not scholars, but mostly (former) pastors from the CoC, notably Max King, Don Preston, Jack Scott, and William Bell, most of whom received pastoral training from CoC institutions.
 In the podcast, Bryan has in mind this group as the prime representatives of "responsible full preterists", but they are not scholars, and do not pursue academic peer review or scholarly publication.
 They are primarily popularizers, more careful in their presentation than the less educated web personalities.
-(Sam Frost represents a former full preterist with post-graduate credentials from a Reformed perspective.)
+(Sam Frost and Kelly Birks represent former and current full preterists with post-graduate credentials from a Reformed perspective.)

 Is serious scholarship compatible with the beliefs of "full preterism"?